Nick-Tallguy/Nick-Tallguy.github.io/_posts/0500-10-22-tasking-manager3.md

 If you need to send a message, such as an email or an IRC message, and you are querying something concerning a particular task within a project (perhaps you need help identifying something from the satellite imagery):

 1. Click on the task square concerned
-2. Click on the address bar in your web browser, which should show something similar to 'http://tasks.hotosm.org/project/713#task/259'
+2. Click on the address bar in your web browser, which should show something similar to 'http://tasks.hotosm.org/project/713?task=259'
 3. Highlight with the mouse all of the text in the address bar, or use the shortcut keys **Ctrl+A** to select all the text, then use shortcut keys **Ctrl+C** to copy the text
 4. In your email, IRC message, or other message,
     - either, mouse right click & paste,
     - or shortcut keys **Ctrl+V**, to paste the link into the message.

-### Getting live help
+### Getting help

+#### Live text based help

-From the main page of the Tasking Manager:
+From the Learn page of the Tasking Manager:
 1. Click on **OSM HOT IRC Channel #hot**
 2. Enter a username (your OSM username?), or use the preset characters
 3. At the bottom of the dropdown list select **hot**